 VTAC Offers - Don't Panic!

-Okay, so you finally got your VTAC offer.
+So you finally got your VTAC offer.
 For some of you it's good news.
-You got into the course you wanted and now it's time to start getting ready for the world of tertiary study.
+You're into the course you wanted and it's time to start getting ready for the world of tertiary study.

-For some of you the news isn't so great.
-But if you didn't get into the course you wanted, don't panic.
-You're not alone.
-Almost a third of all students who apply for a tertiary course through VTAC don't get offered their first choice of course places.
+For some of you the news isn't so great, though.
+If you didn't get into the course you wanted, don't panic.
+Almost a third of all students who apply through VTAC don't get their first choice of courses.

 But there's comfort to be had.
-From second and third round offers to work experience and study alternatives, there are plenty of options still available to you, including:
+From second and third round offers to work experience and study alternatives, there are options still available, including:

 > Second round and supplementary offers